PrincetonUniversity/gpu_programming_intro/README.md

-# Intro to GPU Programming
+# Introduction to GPU Computing

 ## About

-This guide provides materials for getting started with writing and running GPU code on the Princeton HPC clusters.
-It covers the NVIDIA GPU-accelerated libraries and CUDA kernels.
+This guide provides materials for getting started with running GPU codes on the Princeton HPC clusters.
+It also covers the NVIDIA GPU-accelerated libraries and it provides an introduction to writing CUDA kernels.

-## GPU Resources
+## Resources for Learning GPU Computing

 [CUDA Training Series at ORNL](https://www.olcf.ornl.gov/cuda-training-series/)
 [CUDA C++ Programming Guide by NVIDIA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html)